hashkat/hashkat/docs/tutorial02.md

 ## Stopping and Continuing a Simulation

-If for whatever reason you would like to stop a simulation midway through running, without losing any of your data, simply press **ctrl-c**.
-The simulation will automatically save the information it's collected to the *network_state.dat* file, and you can analyze the data you have so far in the *DATA_vs_TIME* file and *output* directory.
+If for whatever reason you would like to stop a simulation midway through running, without losing any of your data, simply press **Ctrl-c**.
+The simulation will automatically save the information it's collected to the *network_state.dat* file, and you can analyze the data you have so far in the *DATA_vs_TIME* file and **output** directory.
 If you would like to continue this simulation from where you left off, simply type in:

 `run.sh`